realadammatthew/humbleberger/src/ads/isaiah-53-suffering-servant.md

 ---

 > _“This chapter changed everything for me.
-It felt like God had hidden something right in plain sight — and once I saw it, I couldn’t unsee it.”_
+It felt like G-d had hidden something right in plain sight — and once I saw it, I couldn’t unsee it.”_
 > — David K., Jewish follower of Yeshua